 What is 301 Redirect?

-When you change WordPress permalink of a page or post, search engines and other websites linking to that page will no longer be able to find it.
-This will lead to a drop in traffic.
+When you change WordPress permalink of a page or post, search engine rankings would change.
+Search engines and other websites linking to that page will no longer be able to find it and this will lead to a drop in traffic.

 To fix this, you need to set up 301 redirects.
 Redirects essentially redirect people who try to access your old URL to the new URL.

 Redirection plugin permits you to line up redirects.
 It also helps you find 404 errors (broken link), and redirect these on your WordPress site.

 First, you should install WordPress plugin and activate it.